Meningococcal disease

 All infants, children and adults

 A summary of the recommendations for use of meningococcal vaccines is shown in Table.
-Recommendations for meningococcal vaccines for people at increased risk of meningococcal disease.
-The table shows the type of vaccines that are strongly recommended for specific age groups and special risk groups.
+Recommendations for meningococcal vaccines for groups at increased risk of meningococcal disease.
+The table shows the type of vaccines that are recommended for specific age groups and special risk groups.
 See below for brand and dosing recommendations.

 Preferred vaccines